anmarcek/jpictura/README.md

 ### responsive.enabled

 If true, the gallery will behave responsively.
-The responsive bahvior is further defined by the `responsive.` settings below.
+The responsive behavior is further defined by the `responsive.` settings below.

 ***